Ian-mccallum/nicsmarketing1/PROJECT_OUTLINE.md

 # React TypeScript SPA - Project Outline

 ## 📋 Overview
-A complete React single-page application built with TypeScript for Nic's Marketing agency.
+A complete React single-page application built with TypeScript for Nics Marketing agency.
 The app is designed to pre-qualify brand clients and convert website visitors into qualified leads.

 ## 🏗️ Project Structure